PleaseStateTheNatureOfYourInquiry/MRSFreelanceScientist/README.md

 # ReadTheDocs pages for freelance scientist profile.
-This repository has no license, which means it is under exclusive copyright be default [(see details)](https://choosealicense.com/no-permission/).
+This repository has no license, which means it is under exclusive copyright by default [(see details)](https://choosealicense.com/no-permission/).
+The rts code is used to create the corresponding ReadTheDocs pages.